Twerking: Precursors

+The historically proximate precursors to twerk are as seldom cited as its analogues.
+Twerk emerged from earlier movement styles, like 'the up-and-back hip-swinging bowed-legged movements of a dance called the Tootsie Roll' and p[ussy]-popping (Gaunt 2006, 285).
+As Miller notes, 'it is likely that P-Popping constitutes an expression of what Chadwick Hansen identified in the late 1960s as "a long tradition of erotic shaking dances in America", which "have clearly been continuous within the Negro community"' (Miller 2012, 98).
+Some of the earliest footage of such moves may be seen in clips of the legendary Joséphine Baker.
+Picart writes, '[Baker biographer Phyllis] Rose conjectures that Baker's frenzied improvisational "stomach dance" was probably derived from moves related to the belly dance: the Shake, the Shimmy, the Mess Around – all of which were popular with New York Black jazz dancers in 1920s' (Picart 2013, 58).

+Other 'serpentine' dances that presaged twerk are the Georgia crawl and 'the sensuous grind' called ballin' the jack, both with their heyday in the nineteen-teens (Gaunt 2012, 108; George-Graves 2009, 59; Oliver 1999, 107–108).
+In the same period, 'From Florida came the Swamp Shimmy, in which vigorous undulations of body, hips, and limbs made up for lack of forward movement' (Oliver 1960, 149).
+The historical record indicates that dances like twerk date to the antebellum period in the American South.
+Enslaved people performed sinuous snake hip and fish tail dances on plantations during festivals and special gatherings, such as celebratory dinners.
+Perhaps tellingly, like the snake hip movement, twerk can serve as an 'embellishment' or 'an independent dance in its own right' (Hazzard-Gordon 1990, 123).

 Twerk dance

-In 1990, the introduction of bounce music into the New Orleans music scene brought along the dance.
-In 1992, Panama singer Renato recorded the videoclip "El más sensual" (the most sexy), a reggae song with the twerking dance.
+In 1990, the introduction of bounce music into the New Orleans music scene brought along the dance of twerking.
+In 1992, Panamanian singer Renato recorded the videoclip "El más sensual" (the most sexy), a reggae song with the twerking dance.

 The diffusion of the dance phenomenon began earlier via local parties and eventually strip clubs often associated with mainstream rap music and video production aired by video cable television shows that featured rap music and R&B music.
 Popular video-sharing platforms such as YouTube amplified interest since the advent of digital social media.

-Twerking can also be seen in Destiny's Child’s 2001 video Bootylicious, in 2003 Beyoncé’s video Crazy in Love and in Eminem's 2005 in Ass Like That video.

 Rise to national attention

 Twerking first received national recognition in the United States in the early 2000s, when the song "Whistle While You Twurk" (2000), by Southern hip hop duo Ying Yang Twins, peaked at number 17 on the Billboard Hot R&B/Hip-Hop Songs component chart.
 It was later referenced in their later track "Say I Yi Yi" (2002), in which the lyrics "she got her hands up on her knees and her elbows on her thighs / she like to twerk and that's for certain I can tell that she fly" are heard.
-The chorus of Silkk the Shocker's 2001 song "That's Cool" features the line "Somebody that's off the chain / who could twerk that thang.”
+The chorus of Silkk the Shocker's 2001 song "That's Cool" features the line "Somebody that's off the chain / who could twerk that thang."